"Hashire kousouku no Teikokukagekidan!

 has been started.

-Ichiro Ohgami, Sakura Shinguuji, Erica Fontaine, and Gemini Sunrise will also make an appearance in Project X Zone
+Ichiro Ohgami, Sakura Shinguuji, Erica Fontaine, and Gemini Sunrise also made an appearance in Project X Zone

 , a cross over game between Namco, Sega, and Capcom.